swma/swma-wall/README.md

 ### Todo

 * Add style
-* Config.yml for Twitter username/password and #hashtags or string
+* Config or env var Twitter username/password and #hashtags
 * JS for displaying tweet
+* Synchronization with Google Calendar for events